KareemMukbil/Number-Convertor/README.md

 **What Comes After?**\
 \
 The result will then appear in the requested base.
-If you ever need to see the other conversions; just click on *Show Other Conversions*
+If you ever need to see the other conversions; just click on *Show Other Conversions*.
+And *Restart* to input a new conversion.